sidharth-v-s/NetNinjaSuite/replit.md

 ## Overview

-This is an interactive terminal-based networking utility application built in Python that provides four main network scanning and reconnaissance tools:
+This is a complete, production-ready interactive terminal-based networking utility application built in Python that provides four main network scanning and reconnaissance tools:

-1. **Port Scanner** - TCP port scanning with multi-threading support
+1. **Port Scanner** - TCP port scanning with multi-threading support and customizable ranges
-2. **Directory Buster** - Web directory and file enumeration
+2. **Directory Buster** - Web directory and file enumeration with wordlist support
-3. **Virtual Host Scanner** - Virtual host discovery on web servers
+3. **Virtual Host Scanner** - Virtual host discovery on web servers with subdomain enumeration
-4. **Host Scanner** - Network host discovery and enumeration
+4. **Host Scanner** - Network host discovery using ping and TCP connection methods

+The application features a professional curses-based terminal user interface with:
+- Full arrow key navigation and interactive menus
+- Real-time input dialogs for all scan parameters
+- Configurable settings for each tool (threads, timeouts, wordlists)
+- Real-time scan progress and results display
+- Comprehensive result filtering and export capabilities
+- Timestamped logging and configuration saving
+- Color-coded results and error handling

-The application features a curses-based terminal user interface for interactive operation, with configurable settings for timeouts, thread counts, and scan parameters.
-It's designed for network administrators, security professionals, and developers who need to perform network reconnaissance tasks.
+It's designed for network administrators, security professionals, and developers who need to perform comprehensive network reconnaissance tasks.

 ## User Preferences